Discover * Explore * Focus * Take Off!

 Professional Etiquette Dinner

 Taught by resident Social Etiquette instructor Georgina Bliss, Seniors and Juniors will be invited to a unique Social Etiquette - Interactions Dinner.
-In this setting, students will not only be reminded of the wide range of traditions used when attending a business function, but students will also learn valuable social etiquette skills to add to the Career Toolbox.
+In this setting, students will learn a wide range of traditions used when attending a business function, but students will also learn valuable social etiquette skills to add to the Career Toolbox.
 Seating is limited.